-- ► ControleVie, IndiceEchange and balEvenements must lie one behind one another, e.g. %MW900 and %MW901 and %MW902:56 - balEvenements must be 56 registers large - ▶ NombreMaxEven... must lie between 1 and 7 (number of events in the mailbox) - ► The stack for buffering of events is connected to pile - ▶ tableEvenments contains the status of all events (1 bit per event) - ▶ numeroPremierEvenement must be 0.
+- ControleVie, IndiceEchange and balEvenements must be behind one another, for example %MW900 and %MW901 and %MW902:56 - balEvenements must be 56 registers large - NombreMaxEven... must lie between 1 and 7 (number of events in the mailbox) - The stack for buffering of events is connected to pile - tableEvenments contains the status of all events (1 bit per event) - numeroPremierEvenement Must be 0.